halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 If an Employee/Contractor transfers from being a PAYG Contractor to an Incorporated Company, then the updates should occur as follows.
 As a general rule, these updates should not occur part way throuhg a pay period and should be effective as at the first day of the next pay period if at all possible.

-- 1. Update the following FastTabs on the Payroll Employee Card:
+1. Update the following FastTabs on the Payroll Employee Card:
-   - a.
-General FastTab – Employee Type Code – update this from PAYG to Incorporated Company.
+   -  General FastTab – Employee Type Code – update this from PAYG to Incorporated Company.
-   - b.
-Tax FastTab – Tax Scale – update the Tax Scale value to be GST.
+   -  Tax FastTab – Tax Scale – update the Tax Scale value to be GST.
-   - c.
-Declaration FastTab
+   -  Declaration FastTab
-      - i.
-A.B.N – update the A.B.N accordingly,
+      - A.B.N – update the A.B.N accordingly,
-      - ii.
-Incorporated Company Name – update the Incorporated Company Name.
+      - Incorporated Company Name – update the Incorporated Company Name.
-   - d.
-Work Cover FastTab – Enter in the Workers Comp Insurer, Policy No. and Policy Expiration Date
+   -  Work Cover FastTab – Enter in the Workers Comp Insurer, Policy No. and Policy Expiration Date

-- 2. You may also need to update the Rateset details on the Job so you will need to perform this via Placement Entry using the same process as described in the previous section.
+2. You may also need to update the Rateset details on the Job so you will need to perform this via Placement Entry using the same process as described in the previous section.